-The potential of GS to accelerate genetic progress has been demonstrated through many simulation studies (e.g., [55, 64, 65]), and more recently confirmed with real data applications.
-The first use of GS using thousands of markers in livestock has been in dairy cattle [66, 67], followed by some breeds of beef cattle and more recently in poultry and pigs.
-Table 1 shows some early results with dairy cattle obtained by the USDA over 10 years ago.
-Since then GS has been implemented in commercial breeding programs across various livestock and crop species.
+The potential of GS to accelerate genetic progress has been demonstrated through many simulation studies (e.g., [54, 61, 62]), and confirmed by some real data applications.
+The first use of GS using thousands of markers in livestock has been in dairy cattle [63, 64], followed by some breeds of beef cattle and more recently in poultry.
+Table 1 shows some encouraging results on dairy cattle obtained by the USDA.